cisocrgroup/pocoweb/frontend/public_html/doc.md

 This could lead to cases where one user accidentally overrides an other users work.*

+*Note: For historical reasons the api uses the term «books» to refer to projects and the term «projects» to refer to packages.
+So for example `projectId` refers to the id of a package and `bookId` refers to the id of a project.
+Hopefully this issue can be solved soon.*

 <a id='upload-new-project'></a>
 ### Uploading new projects